-Students are encouraged to report Prohibited Conduct to a Title IX Official, who should be to support Complainants: The University's Title IX Coordinator is Dr. Michael Alston, 920 Madison Ave, Ste.
+Students are encouraged to report Prohibited Conduct to a Title IX Official, who are trained to support Complainants: The University's Title IX Coordinator is Dr. Michael Alston, 920 Madison Ave, Ste.
 825., Memphis, TN.
-39163, 901.448.2112, mialston1@uthsc.edu, www.uthsc.edu/oied/.
+39163, 901.448.2112, mialston1@uthsc.edu or mailto:mai information confidential, then the Complainant should contact one of the resources outlined in Appendix A, Section 1.2.

 As explained in Section 4.3 of the Policy, privacy under this Policy is different than confidentiality.
-If a Complainant desires to communicate with someone who, by law or by University policy, can keep information confidential, then the Complainant should contact one of the resources outlined in Appendix A, Section 1.2.
+If a Complainant desires to communicate with someone who, by law or by University policy, can keep